 There have been a few animal-based clinical studies on prolotherapy, using rabbits.
 One study used irritant solutions which were injected into the junction of ligament and bone in the medial collateral ligaments of rabbits.
 On average, there was a 40% increase in the mass of the ligaments and a 28% increase in the junction strength, in comparison to the controls.
 This increase in mass indicated a thickening of the ligament (Jensen, et al. 2008).

 Steve has also been using this technique as a prophylactic measure in the contralateral stifle.
 In all cases where he operates or performs prolotherapy, he does prophylactic prolotherapy on the other knee.
 This is because, according to studies, 66% of cases will rupture the contralateral cruciate within 6 to 16 months after the first one ruptures (Doverspike 2008).

 Steve’s findings are interesting.
-Of the 33 cases he has treated prophylactically in this way, only one case has ruptured the cranial cruciate on the contralateral side.
-This case received only one prolotherapy treatment and not the usual three treatments four weeks apart.
-Steve wants to treat at least 100 cases and then feels his results will be more statistically significant.
+Of the 210 cases he has treated prophylactically in this way, only 15% have ruptured the cranial cruciate on the contralateral side.

 This therapy is not limited to cranial cruciate ruptures.
 Steve has had success treating medial shoulder instabilities and carpal hyperextensions using prolotherapy.